-485 of Science at Stockholm University, US Office of Naval Research, the US National Oceanic and Atmospheric Administration (NOAA), and the UK Natural Environment Research Council (grant No. NE/K011820/1).
-We are grateful to the Swedish Polar Research Secretariat and to the two captains and crews of the Oden for logistics support.
+Acknowledgements.
+We are grateful to the Swedish Polar Research Secretariat and to the two captains and crews of Oden for logistics support.
 The radiosounding system, Halo lidar, and HATPRO radiometer were supplied by the National Centre for Atmospheric Science (NCAS) Atmospheric Measurement Facility.
 The cloud radar was provided by NOAA.
-PA would like to thank Richard Rigby for Linux support while setting up the Cloudnet retrieval.
+Peggy Achtert would like to thank Richard Rigby for Linux support while setting up the Cloudnet retrieval.